Discovery of $T_{c\bar s 0}^a(2900)^{0,++}$ implies new charmed-strange pentaquark system: Introduction

-{\it Introduction.--} The existence of multiquark states are proposed by Gell-Mann and Zweig \cite{GellMann:1964nj,Zweig:1981pd,Zweig:1964jf} at the birth of quark model.
-The discoveries of these particles make the hadron world much rich in diversity.
+The existence of multiquark{} states {was} proposed by Gell-Mann and Zweig \cite{GellMann:1964nj,Zweig:1981pd,Zweig:1964jf} at the birth of the quark model.
+The discoveries of these particles make the hadron world much {richer} in diversity.
 Their interesting properties will disclose the essence in the nonperturbative region of quantum chromodynamics (QCD) \cite{Chen:2016qju,Richard:2016eis,Hosaka:2016pey,Brambilla:2019esw,Chen:2022asf,Lebed:2016hpi}.

 Among these reported new hadronic states in the past twenty years, the $D_{s0}(2317)^+$ cannot be passed into silence, since its observation associated with the $X(3872)$ in 2003 opened a new era of exploring exotic hadronic matter.
 The coupled-channel effect due to the $c\bar s n\bar n$ configuration was realized to solve the low-mass puzzle of $D_{s0}(2317)^+$ \cite{vanBeveren:2003kd,Dai:2003yg}.
-Here, for this higher state of charmed-strange meson, a pair of $n\bar n$ ($n=u, d$) is pulled out from the vacuum, which may renormalize the bare mass.
+Here, for this excited charmed-strange meson, a pair of $n\bar n$ ($n=u, d$) is pulled out from the vacuum, which may renormalize the bare mass.
 The isospin scalar $D_{s0}(2317)^+$ was observed in the $D_s^+\pi^0$ invariant spectrum in the channels of $B^{+}\to\bar D^{0}D_s^+\pi^{0}$ and $B^{0}\to\bar D^{-}D_s^+\pi^{0}$ \cite{BaBar:2003oey,Besson:2003cp}.
 The isospin vector mesons with charm and strangeness are explicitly exotic states and can couple to the $D_s\pi$ channel as well.